GaneshKandu/GaneshKandu.github.io/README.md

 I am **Ganesh Ramniwas Kandu**, a software practitioner with long-term experience in designing, developing, and maintaining backend systems and web-based software.
 My work focuses on practical software engineering, system optimization, and reliable application design.

+---
 ## Background

-I was born on **12 September 1991** and am based in **Thane West, Maharashtra, India**.
+I was born on **12 September 1991** and am based in **Mumbai/Delhi, India**.
 I have been working in software development for several years, primarily on backend technologies, infrastructure-aware applications, and data-driven systems.

+---
 ## Professional Experience

 ### [National E-Governance Division (NEGD), Department of Electronics and Information Technology](https://negd.gov.in/) (9/2025 - present)